Teodor92/cv-assets/README.md

 ## Summary

-Building high quality front-end and back-end solution for variety of business problems, using the .NET, JavaScript/TypeScript/Node.js and Python stacks.
+Building high quality front-end and back-end solution for variety of business problems, using the JavaScript/TypeScript/Node.js, .NET and GoLang stacks.

 ## Work Experience